 4. AI Content Creation

-Artificial intelligence tools that create content, like Jarvis, allow for much faster content production and have increased in popularity over the last few years.
+Artificial intelligence tools that create content (or help you create specific aspect of content, like titles), like Jarvis, allow for much faster content production and have increased in popularity over the last few years.
 Of course, that doesn’t mean you should sacrifice quality content for the sake of speed and convenience.
 However, there’s no denying that AI can make the content creation process much faster and easier, hence its trendiness and popularity.

 5. Social Media Marketing